Available with Advanced license.

 Note:Elevation can be derived when the image collection has a good amount of overlap to form the stereo pairs.
 Typical image overlap to produce point clouds is 80 percent forward overlap along a flight line and 60 percent overlap between flight lines.

-- In the Ortho Mapping tab, In the Product group, click DEMs to start the DEMs Wizard.
+- In the Ortho Mapping tab, In the Product group, click DSM to start the DSMs Wizard.
 Click Next.

 - In the Point Cloud Settings window, for Matching Method, choose Semiglobal Matching from the drop-down menu.
 This method is typically used for images of urban areas and captures more detailed terrain information.